This New York firm brings elite corporate law to the table without the side of sharp elbows.

 Applicants invited to second-stage interview: undisclosed

 “Our attorneys all have their own style of interviewing and we don’t have scripted questions,” the hiring partner revealed.
-Typically though, interviewers will follow on from questions asked in the OCI, “and also discuss the importance of understanding the client business.
+Typically, though, interviewers, “also discuss the importance of understanding the client business.
 Candidates who show they understand this have a distinct advantage.”

 “Researching the firm is even more critical at this stage,” our source says.
 “Understand what our practice areas are and be ready to ask questions related to them.”
 Candidates should also be ready with questions about their interviewers.
 “Partners are always impressed when candidates ask about specific deals or cases on which they worked.”
 A corporate junior echoed this: “You don’t need to memorize what deals I’ve worked on, but being aware of what interviewers do shows us you’re thinking about how you fit into the firm.”
 However, the hiring partner says: “Don’t panic if there is a last-minute change to your schedule.
 The replacement attorney with whom you are meeting knows you haven’t had a chance to research them.”
 The most important thing, no matter who’s interviewing you, is to show enthusiasm.